-Figure 1: The YSA is situated in the Lower Mississippi Region (HUC 08), within the southern portion of the Yaz subregion (HUC 0803).
-Figure 2: Land Classification of Habitat in the Project Area .17 Figure 3: Potential Natural Vegetation Maps in the Project Area based on hydrogeomorphic (HGM) models. .19 Figure 4: Public Lands Identified in Yazoo Study Area .22 Figure 5: Parcel information for Public Lands of YSA Area .23 Figure 6: Alternative 4a Potential Sites for Construction of a Mitigation Site .32 Figure 7: Alternative 2a/b.
-Service area for the Ducks Unlimited In Lieu Fee Program (Recommended Mitigati Plan for the Yazoo Backwater Management Project) Figure 8: Mitigation Banks within the Yazoo Basin and the Alluvial Plain .43 Figure 9: Adaptive Management Process .55
+Figure 1.
+The YSA is situated in the Lower Mississippi Region (HUC 08), within the southern portion of the Yazoo subregion (HUC 0803)11 Figure 2.
+Land Classification of Habitat in the Project Area (Natural Resource Land Conservation)19 Figure 3.
+Potential Natural Vegetation Maps in the Project Area based on hydrogeomorphic (HGM) models.
+The maps identify the appropriate plant communities to restore based on the various site conditions Figure 4.
+Public Lands Identified in Yazoo Study Area25 Figure 5.
+Parcel information for public lands of YSA area26 Figure 6.
+Alternative 4a potential sites for construction of a mitigation site Figure 7.
+Alternative 2a/b.
+Service area for the Ducks Unlimited in Lieu Fee Program (Recommended Mitigation Plan for the Yazoo Backwater Management Project) Figure 8.
+Mitigation Banks within the Yazoo Basin and the Alluvial Plain Figure 9.
+Adaptive Management Process61 .
+77 A1- Location of considered mitigation sites relative to existing conservation properties in the Yazoo Backwater study area A2- Proposed mitigation locations and predicted post-project flood extents (FESM data)85